-PDF annotations: Choose which kinds of embedded PDF annotations forScore mini should display, and whether or not they should be tappable if their author has included additional comments.
+PDF annotations: Choose which kinds of embedded PDF annotations should be visible (and interactive, if applicable).

 Metadata

 Score menu includes bookmarks: Bookmarks typically appear in two places-the bookmarks menu itself, and alongside other files in the score menu.
 Disable this to hide bookmarks from the score menu.